preginald/iRacingUIVoiceAttack/README.md

 Links to download in YouTube description and this readme file.

 ## Instructions
+1. Download the package from GitHub
-1. Unzip the downloaded file
+2. Unzip the downloaded file
-2. Import the vap file into a new or existing VoiceAttack profile
+3. Import the vap file into a new or existing VoiceAttack profile

 ## List of commands